 If you work beyond State Pension age, you can choose whether or not to claim your State Pension at the same time as you're working.
 You don't pay National Insurance.
 If you work past 65, the government takes less tax from your pay.

 John and Ada's circumstances are based on real-life situations.

 When I got into my 60s, I realised my State Pension plus work pension weren't going to be quite enough.
 I wish I'd thought about pensions earlier.

 I spoke to my employer and looked online.
 I discovered I could make my situation better.
 My employer agreed I could continue working after I reached my State pension age.

 I didn't exactly plan to carry on working, but there are benefits.
 I take home more wages for the same hours, because I pay less tax.
-And when I do claim my pension, I'll get more.
-I might take some of it as a lump sum to pay off the mortgage.
+When I do claim my pension, I'll get more.
+I might take it as a lump sum to pay off the mortgage.

 When I got to 65, I didn't feel ready to retire!
 I still felt active and liked meeting new people.
 I dreaded the thought of giving up work.
 So I decided to continue working.